 The children with better language skills had interactions that involved:

 - Joint attention.
 When a child and parent pay attention and communicate about the same thing, they share joint attention.
 This engagement helps children learn new words because the adult provides the words for the actions and objects they are engrossed with.
-For example, if you’re playing with a doll and your daughter points to a bottle, then you can say “Do you think she’s hungry?
-Let’s give her the bottle.”
+For example, if you’re playing with a doll and your child points to a bottle, then you can say “Do you think the doll is hungry?
+Let’s give them the bottle.”
 And proceed to feed the doll.

 - Connectedness.
 When parents connect with their children during interactions, they take turns, listen, and participate equally.
 This motivates children to interact for longer periods of time and therefore gives them a better chance of learning.

-Talking a lot to your daughter and repeating a lot of words over and over isn’t enough.
+Talking to your child a lot and repeating a lot of words over and over isn’t enough.
 It’s the interaction that counts –quality interactions.
-Connect with her and tune into what she is doing and trying to communicate.
-That will go a long way towards her language development.
+Connect with them and tune into what they are doing and trying to communicate.
+That will go a long way towards their language development.